On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Practical Implementation

 \section{Practical Implementation}

 This section gives a detailed overview of the implementation of the proposed sequential quadratic SOS algorithm.
-An open-source implementation is available in the recently introduced MATLAB toolbox Ca$\Sigma$oS~\cite{Cunis2025a}, which is specifically designed to deal with nonconvex SOS problems.
 Algorithm~\ref{alg: fullSQP} shows the complete optimization procedure.
+An open-source implementation is available in the recently introduced software CaΣoS~\cite{Cunis2025a}, which is specifically designed to deal with nonconvex SOS problems.
+Hence, we will shortly outline the core ideas behind CaΣoS.
+Afterwards, the SOS modifications are discussed.